 General Education Category: Natural Science.

-Prerequisite: Completed college mathematics competency or appropriate score on the math placement exam.
+Prerequisite: Completed college mathematics milestone or appropriate score on the math placement exam.

 Offered: Fall, Spring, Summer.

 CHEM 103H - Honors General Chemistry I (4)

 For students with a good background in science and mathematics.
 Topics are listed in and experiments are similar to CHEM 103, with increased emphasis on instrumentation and independent work.
 Lecture and laboratory.
 7 contact hours.